cedadev/cis/doc/aggregation.rst

 Aggregation
 ***********

-The Community Intercomparison Suite (CIS) has the ability to aggregate along one or more coordinates, currently for **gridded data only**.
+The Community Intercomparison Suite (CIS) has the ability to aggregate along one or more coordinates, for both gridded and ungridded data.
 This page describes how to perform aggregation and the options available.

 To perform aggregation, run a command of the format::